Applying for a Teen License in Washington

 - Pay the $35 application fee and the $45 licensing fee (cash, check, money order, MasterCard or AMEX, and some types of Visa debits cards are accepted).

 You’ll receive a temporary license before you leave the driver licensing office.
-Your permanent intermediate driver’s license will be mailed to you within 7 to 10 days.
+Your permanent intermediate driver’s license will be mailed to you within 10 days.
 If you haven’t received it after 30 days, visit the driver licensing office again.

 WA Intermediate License Driving Restrictions